intel/cm-compiler/clang/compute_sdk/docs/cmlangspec/cmlangspec.rst

              vector_ref<ushort, N> v_Addr,
              vector_ref<TYPE, N> v_Src);

-Where:

-* N = 8, 16, or 32;
-* TYPE could be of size byte, word or dword.

-Write N data elements (byte, word, or dword) given in the vector 'v_Src' into the SLM buffer 'slmBuffer' at the element- offsets specified in 'v_Addr'.
+Write N data elements (byte, word, dword or qword) given in the vector 'v_Src' into the SLM buffer 'slmBuffer' at the element- offsets specified in 'v_Addr'.
 Note that the addresses are in units of element size.